Prickly Ed's Cactus Patch Native Plant Emporium

 'Prickly' Ed Moura, CEO & Jack of All Trades

 Ed traded his Harley for a tractor & BMW for an eco-diesel pickup truck & left his workaholic salesman days behind.
 His URI Environmental Science Degree & decades of sales and supply chain experience definitely come in handy these days!
-When he is not working to procure the very best plants for our beloved customers from growers around the Northeast, you can find him tending his ever expanding prickly pear cactus garden, converting lawn to wildlife gardens, creating ingenious things in the workshop, rocking out to the blues, learning to play guitar (sort of) & training chipmunks on the patio - tequila punch in hand.
-Ed is a lifelong resident of Barrington and has deep roots in the community.
-He handles all the business sides of the operation, somehow manages to (mostly) keep things organized and running smoothly even amidst all the wildness, and is the go-to for all those practical gardening questions you may have or special plant orders you are dreaming up.
+When he is not working to procure the very best plants for our beloved customers from growers around the Northeast, you can find him tending his ever expanding prickly pear cactus garden, converting more space to wildlife gardens, creating ingenious things in the workshop, rocking out to the blues, learning to play guitar (sort of) & training chipmunks on the patio - tequila punch in hand.
+Ed is a lifelong resident of Barrington and has deep roots in the community - ask him about how things used to be here in the good old days - but be prepared, he might just answer!
+He handles all of the tedious business, technology, and finance sides of the operation, and somehow manages to (mostly) keep things organized and running smoothly even amidst all the wildness created by his wife and business partner (see below)!
+He is the go-to for all those practical gardening questions you may have or special plant orders you are dreaming up.

 Cindy (Larson) Moura, "Boss Lady" & Creative Director

-When not busy with her freelance day job - brokering resources & forging partnerships to help kids & communities across America, you are likely to find Cindy herding cats, fussing in the gardens, obsessing over hummingbirds, crafting cocktails, mixing potions, creating vegan delights, extolling the benefits of native plants in an effort to un-lawn the suburbs, and most of all dreaming up the next wild idea for Prickly Ed's!
-She is especially passionate about getting kids back into nature and bringing nature back to kids.
-A life long animal rescuer and advocate you may also know Cindy from her years of volunteering for a variety of causes near and dear to her heart including previously having founded and run Barrington Partnership for Animal Welfare and currently serving on the Board of the Barrington Land Conservation Trust.
-Cindy handles community outreach and engagement, educational programming, social media, and marketing (such as it is) for Prickly Ed's.
-And is your go-to for design strategizing.
+Before helping launch and run Prickly Ed's, Cindy spent decades running nonprofit organizations and initiatives locally and nationwide.
+Nowadays you are likely to find her herding cats, fussing in the ever expanding gardens and wild areas, obsessing over hummingbirds, crafting cocktails, mixing potions, creating vegan delights, and of course extolling the benefits of native plants and ecological garden principles in an effort to un-lawn the suburbs!
+But most of all, she's constantly dreaming up the next wild idea for Prickly Ed's!
+She is especially passionate about getting kids back into nature and bringing nature back to kids and believes that backyards and school yards are great places to start.
+Many locals know Cindy from her years of volunteering for a variety of causes near and dear to her heart including having founded and run Barrington Partnership for Animal Welfare, and currently serving on the Board of the Barrington Land Conservation Trust.
+Cindy is the webmaster, blog & newsletter writer, and social media manager - thank her or blame her :-)!
+She regularly conducts and coordinates workshops focused on gardening with nature at the root and actively engages with local environmental leaders to promote a heightened awareness of biodiversity challenges – and solutions - for our region.
+She is your go to for leaving practicality aside and brainstorming the best wild design ideas!

 Read our Monthly Garden Column in "East Bay Life" News